darklife/darkriscv/README.md

 register located in the SoC.
 In the future I will provide a real UART logic in order to test the *darkriscv* in a real FPGA.

+## Simulation

+The main simulation tool for *darkriscv* is the iSIM from Xilinx ISE 14.7, but the Icarus simulator is also supported via the Makefile in the *sim* directory (the changes regarding Icarus are active when the symbol __ICARUS__ is detected).
+I also included a workaround for ModelSim, as pointed by our friend HYF (the changes regarding ModelSim are active when the symbol MODEL_TECH is detected).

+The currently simulation only runs the "hello world" code, which is not a complete test and left lots of instructions uncovered (such as the aiupc instruction, also pointed by our friend HYF).
+I hope a more complete test will be possible in the future.

 ## Future Work!

 As long some people are curious about the future of the *darkriscv*, I